KangggX/IP-Assignment/README.md

 ### Features to implement in the future
 - A quick tip section for user to help with their quiz answers.
+- A quick GUI for users to see the points they have left after spending them in the shop.

 ## Technologies Used
 - [JQuery](https://jquery.com)